YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 8. You can add more than one callback for the event

-> Adding event listener in UI editor is for static calls only, with no parameters or exactly one parameter.
+> Adding callback function through UI editor is for static calls only, with no parameters or exactly one parameter.

 ### Event vs UnityEvents